wedaly/devlog/README.md

 # devlog
-Command line tool for tracking tasks
+Command line tool for tracking tasks, questions, and discoveries.